levist7/levist7/README.md

 <h1 align="center">user.describe( )</h1>

-<p align="center"><em>Thanks for checking out my github!</em></p>
+<p align="center"><em>Thanks for checking out my github profile!</em></p>

 With data and coding experience in research and engineering activities, I am in a transition to a role related to data science/ cloud computing/ software development.

-## Repo to Checkout 🧐
+## Repo to checkout 🧐

 ➜ Civil Work Bidding Price Prediction in San Francisco.
 AI-Powered.

-Based on machine learning algorithms, it helps users estimate construction cost on future housing or appartment projects in San Francisco, California.
+Based on machine learning algorithms, it helps users estimating construction cost of future housing or appartment projects in San Francisco, California.
-> Domains: supervised machine learning, feature engineering, data visualation, deployment, model performances, construction cost, investment
+> Domains: supervised machine learning, feature engineering, data visualization, model performances, construction cost, investment, app deployment

 * [Github](https://github.com/levist7/Civil-Work-Bidding-And-Investment-Helper)

 * [App](costofmyconstructionproject.herokuapp.com)

 *Note: Some other data science projects are in full-time development.
-They will be avaliable on Github by the end of October '22 as a part of a data science certification by Jedha.*
+They will be avaliable on Github by the end of October '22 as a part of a data science certification programme by Jedha.*

-## Past coding projects (closed source)
+## Closed-source coding projects
-➜ Python tool on spectrum compatible record selection and modification with cycle-and-shift algorithm
+➜ Python tools on spectrum compatible record selection and modification with cycle-and-shift algorithm
-> Domains: algorithm development, automation, optimization, large data sets, signal processing
+> Domains: algorithm development, automation, optimization, large data sets, data analytics, signal processing
 * [Manuscript on its development](https://tel.archives-ouvertes.fr/tel-01809010)